VivianKuKu/CASA0014_Connected-Environment_workshops/Plant Monitor/README.md

-## Backgound
+## Goal

-- **Why Monitoring?**

-    * To keep a plant happy and healthy.
+#### 1. To keep a plant happy and healthy by understanding its ideal living requirement.

-    * To detect the unhappy signs of a plant and remedy it at the early stage.
+#### 2. To detect the unhappy signs of a plant and remedy it at the early stage.

-    * To build visualization webpage with the live data from real world.
+#### 3. Hope to build webpage embedded a 3D model of Peace Lily and to demonstrate the live data and notification.

-    * Detailed to Peace Lily's characteristics

-- **Goal**

 ## Board & Sensor